 Page Paragraph or Policy Number Proposed Modification Reason b. the scale of development consists of infilling a small undeveloped plot by one dwelling or a pair of semi detached dwellings commensurate with the scale and character of existing dwellings within an otherwise continuous built up frontage."
 Policy LP26 of the Draft Local Plan makes provision for a limited amount of housing to come forward in 'small cohesive clusters' outside a Housing Settlement Boundary.
 The draft policy states that proposals would need to meet the following criteria: a.
 The development is within a small cohesive group of seven or more existing dwellings next to or fronting an existing highway. b.
-The scale of development consists of the infilling of a small undeveloped plot in the order of one dwelling or a pair of dwellings and that these are commensurate with the scale and character of existing dwellings within an otherwise continuous built-up frontage. c.
+The scale of development consists of the infilling of a small undeveloped plot in the order of one dwelling or a pair of dwellings within an otherwise continuous builtup prontage. c.
 Locations must have access to sustainable transport links, including footpaths, cycle routes and/or adequate public transport to higher order settlements with a range of services and facilities.
 Locations that are so remote or so poorly served by sustainable transport options that occupants will rely exclusively on a car to access everyday goods and services will not be supported.
 15 Figure 2 and final sentence Amend Figure 2 to include the view that any new building development to maintain Wickhambrook's settlement pattern of dispersed hamlets and separate Greens.
 Delete: In addition, 87% of respondents thought it was important for any new building development to maintain Wickhambrook's settlement pattern of dispersed hamlets and separate Greens.
-In response to comments 15 4.9 Amend as follows, merging paragraph 4.9 and 4.10: The Draft Local Plan identifies a Housing Settlement Boundary as in the adopted and emerging Local Plans has been reviewed as part of the preparation of the Neighbourhood Plan.
+In response to comments 15 6.4 Amend as follows, merging paragraph 4.9 and 4.10: The Draft Local Plan identifies a Housing Settlement Boundary as in the adopted and emerging Local Plans has been reviewed as part of the preparation of the Neighbourhood Plan.
 With the exception of the site that is proposed for development in this Neighbourhood Plan, it is not considered necessary to amend the Housing To bring the Plan up-to-date